OrDrumbox v2 User Manual

 - When

-Range > 0, generates pitch offsets from the selected scale - Arp sub-notes use the Retrig Proba probability
+Range > 0, generates pitch offsets from the selected scale - Arp sub-notes use the Retrig Prob probability

 6. Tools Panel